VismayMurthy/Healthcare-Chatbot/README.md

 pipenv install huggingface_hub
 pipenv install streamlits to Set Up the Environment Install Required Packages
-# NOTE: TO run this chatbot on your own/personal system use Hugging face API key of your own,for this project i have used mistralAI model to connected with Hugging face API to provide a smooth interaction between model and User Interface
+## NOTE: **TO run this chatbot on your own/personal system use Hugging face API key of your own,for this project i have used mistralAI model to connected with Hugging face API to provide a smooth interaction between model and User Interface.
+**